richarddmorey/Morey_Hoekstra_StatCognition/docs/task_demo.md

 ![Evidence Power 3, p values](img/pvals3.png)

 These distributions must be discovered by the participant by sampling the random shuffle reports.
 To better see the effect of the evidence power maipulation, we have created an animation that shows how two hypothetical participants who got the same underlying data, but were randomly assigned to different evidence power conditions, would see the experiment.
 The top shows the narrow evidence power; the bottom, the wide evidence power.
-The p values are for reference and would not be shown to the participant.
+The $p$ values are for reference and would not be shown to the participant.

 <video style="width: 90%" controls>
   <source src="img/double_ani.mp4" type="video/mp4">